kokako80/carbone-sdk-java/README.md

 public boolean deleteTemplate(String templateId) throws CarboneException;
 ```

-Delete a template by providing a template ID, and it returns whether the request succeeded as a Boolean.
+Delete a template by providing a template ID as `String`, and it returns whether the request succeeded as a `Boolean`.

 **Example**